This is a review of Virtual Desktop Infrastructure (VDI), NComputing, and ASTER.

 Why is the hype on cloud computing?

 Let’s figure it out.
 Why is external computing in clouds so beneficial for companies?
 To begin with, let’s understand what cloud computing is.
 Cloud computing services allow transferring big data to be processed and high load processing tasks from the company’s existing computers to external processing centers — clouds.
 The user gets access to the cloud services through his/her computer.
-Advantages of the services are:
+The advantages of the services are:

 - No need to purchase GPU cards and upgrade own computers